7. Text messages and other electronic messages

 There are no Iowa cases that address whether text messages are considered public records.
 Presumably they are because public records include all records, documents, tape, or other information, stored or preserved in any medium.
 Iowa Code § 22.1(3); see United States v.
 Story Cty., 28 F. Supp.
 3d 861, 871 (S.D.
 Iowa 2014) (noting there is no difference between cases that “were stored in electronic format as opposed to having been stored in hard copy format”).

 Text messages and other electronic messages constitute a record.
 “Public record” is “broadly defined to include all documentary materials or data created or received by any officer or employee of any governmental unit, regardless of physical form or characteristics.”
 SPR Bulletin 1-99, “Electronic mail” (revised and reissued May 21, 2003), at ¶ 2 (emphasis added).
-Moreover the Public Records Law “applies to all government records generated, received or maintained electronically, including computer records, electronic mail, video and audiotapes.”
+The Attorney General has opined that emails “made or received in an individual’s capacity as a government employee” must be disclosed.
 Guide to Mass.
 Pub.
 Recs.
-Law (Sec’y of State, rev. March 2009), at 4.
+Law at 9 (Sec’y of State, rev. Mar.
+2020), https://www.sec.state.ma.us/pre/prepdf/guide.pdf.
 The Supervisor of Public Records has defined email as “any message created on an electronic mail system,” which in turn is defined as “a service that provides facilities for creating messages, transmitting them through a network and displaying them on a recipient’s computer terminal.”
 SPR Bulletin 1-99 (2003).
 Both the general and specific language appear to encompass text messages and instant messages.

 An open records officer must make a good faith determination as to the existence of public records on private hardware.
 See, e.g., In re Silberstein, 11 A.3d 629, 633 (Pa.
 Cmmw.
 2011).